sajidtecho/sajidtecho/README.md

 💡 Passionate about building **futuristic tech solutions** that combine **AI, Machine Learning, and Data Science** with clean, scalable app development.
 ⚡ Skilled in **Android Studio** and **React**, I enjoy creating interactive apps that merge sleek UI/UX with intelligent systems.
-🎯 Currently working on **BrainReboot**, a cross‑platform quiz app designed to make learning engaging and fun.
+🎯 Currently working on **Building Recommendation System**, a cross‑platform quiz app designed to make learning engaging and fun.
 🌱 Exploring **predictive models, neural networks, and data visualization** to bring smarter insights into real‑world applications.

 ---